learn-co-curriculum/dsc-probability-density-function/README.md

 For the distribution of NYC temperatures, the mean region has a high probability density as compared to tails.
 This means that more extreme temperatures (roughly <70 or >90) are way less likely on a late spring day like June 1.
 The function shape here is an example of a **Normal Distribution**, which you'll learn more about later.

->The probability density function (also called a probability distribution function) shows all possible values for temperature, which in theory has an infinite amount of possibilities.
+The probability density function (a probability distribution function) shows all possible values for temperature, which in theory has an infinite amount of possibilities.

 ## Interpreting the PDF

 Let's look at this plot again and the y-axis: